 According to American Health Magazine released in August 2006, 36 percent of patients who go to psychoanalysis would experience results after 600 sessions.
 Behaviour treatment would reveal 72 percent healing rate after 22 sessions.
 Hypnotherapy showed 93 percent of healing after simply 6 sessions.

-These many misconceptions smear how individuals relate to hypnotherapy and how safe it is to hypnosis to children.
-What is crucial to know is the truth behind all misconceptions.
+These many myths smear how individuals relate to hypnotherapy and how safe it is to hypnosis to children.
+However what is essential to know is the truth behind all myths.

-Hypnosis for children is done to assist children fight cases of pain, insomnia, depression brought about by divorce or death.
+Hypnosis for children is done to assist children fight cases of pain, insomnia, anxiety brought about by divorce or death.
 There are considerable benefits or contributions that hypnosis can do for children.

 If the person being investigated would not provide the response to the question, then hypnosis might not do anything about it.